 About us – A Chorus of Women

-We began when some some 150 women filled the Australian Parliament on 18 March 2003, the day Australia's intention to invade Iraq was announced.
-Our first song 'Lament', by Glenda Cloughley and Judith Clingan AM, was witnessed on national media by millions of Australians.
+We began when some 150 women filled the foyer of the Australian Parliament with a song of Lament on 18 March 2003, the day Australia's intention to invade Iraq was announced.
+Our first song, by Glenda Cloughley and Judith Clingan AM, was witnessed on national media by millions of Australians.